antarctica/ansible-apache/README.md

     * This is a binary variable and **MUST** be set to either "on" or "off" (with quotes).
     * The value for this variable **MUST** be quoted or Ansible will evaluate it to "True" or "False" which are not valid values.
     * Default: "off"
+* `apache_enable_feature_disable_default_configs`
+    * If "true", the configuration files that ship with Apache and enabled by default are disabled
+    * See the `apache_default_enabled_configs` variable for the files that will be disabled where this feature is enabled
+    * Files are disabled by removing the sym-link between *conf-available* and *conf-enabled*, the actual configuration file is untouched.
+    * This is a binary variable and MUST be set to either "true" or "false" (without quotes).
+    * This feature is enabled by default as the default `security.conf` file triggers an invalid configuration error within Apache.
+    * Default: "true"
 * `apache_available_configs_dir`
     * Path to the directory for additional configuration files, typically used for settings that apply to all virtualhosts
     * Importantly files can be stored in this location without necessarily being enabled.
 Where a configuration file should be enabled, it will be sym-linked from this directory to that set by the `apache_enabled_configs_dir` variable.